 Fermentation, a crucial part of the brewing process, occurs when yeast converts sugar into alcohol.
 Is there a way to speed up fermentation?

-Adding more yeast to fermenting homebrew beer will not speed up the process of fermentation.
-However, using yeast starters and ensuring the wort is at an ideal temperature (around 68 °F) when pitching can help fermentation get started more quickly, reducing total time in the fermenter.
+Adding more yeast to fermenting homebrew beer will not speed up the process of fermentation unless you are using it to correct an under-pitch.
+Using yeast starters and ensuring the wort is at an ideal temperature (around 68 °F) when pitching can help fermentation get started more quickly, reducing total time in the fermenter.

 Read on to learn more about adding yeast to beer, whether or not it can add alcohol content, and a few things that you can do to help speed up your homebrew fermentation.